by John Salt - Last Updated June 2024

 I have an eBook on Swash Setup that shows how to build your own swash tool as well, but these purpose designed tools work the best, are the easiest to use, and are the most accurate.
 They come in all sizes for different rotors shaft diameters so it's important you know your shaft size so you get the right size leveling tool.

-If you happen to have a 3D printer, you can also find swash leveling tool print files on 3D file sharing sites like Thingiverse.
+If you happen to have or know someone with a 3D printer, you can also find swash leveling tool print files on 3D file sharing sites like Thingiverse.
 I've printed a few out to test them and while not as accurate as a machined metal one, they work pretty well; certainly better than eyeballing the swashplate level.

 Glow Plug Wrench (long reach is nice on RC helicopters) - Only needed for nitro powered birds.